Jean Paul Lemieux: Biography

 He was born in Quebec City, where he also died.
 He was raised in Quebec City until 1916, when his family moved to Berkeley, California.
 In 1917, the family returned to Quebec and settled in Montreal.

-From 1926 to 1934, Jean Paul Lemieux studied under Edwin Holgate and others at the Montreal School of Fine Arts.
+As a youth, Lemieux created watercolours, taking lessons in his teens from an "English lady" in Montreal.
+From 1926 to 1934, Jean Paul Lemieux studied with Edwin Holgate and others at the Montreal School of Fine Arts.
 In 1929, he traveled to Europe with his mother.
 In Paris, he studied advertising and art and met other artists.
 Lemieux took teaching positions from 1934, first at his former school, then in 1935 at the École du meuble.
 In 1937, he moved to Quebec City and taught at the École des Beaux-Arts de Québec until his retirement in 1965.

 His connections at that period include other major artists associated with these schools, such as Alfred Pellan and Paul-Émile Borduas.
 In 1960, works by Lemieux along with Edmund Alleyn, Graham Coughtry, Frances Loring and Albert Dumouchel represented Canada at the Venice Biennale.
+In 1967, he had his first major retrospective of over 100 paintings organized by the Montreal Museum of Fine Arts, which toured to the Musée du Québec (now MNBAQ) and the National Gallery of Canada.